This is a guide outlining whether metal is more sustainable than plastic, and vice versa.

 - Overall, plastic has some advantages in terms of production and possible transport footprint.
 But, metal seems more abundant, can be recycled infinitely, and doesn’t seem to create the range of pollution or other issues that plastic might.
 At the very least, metal seems like a more circular material that can contribute to a circular economy compared to plastic.

-- But, it depends on the life cycle stage and the sustainability indicator as to which material might be better in what regard.
+- But, it depends on the product in question, the life cycle stage in question, the sustainability indicator being measured, and others factors as to which is more sustainable

 Examples Of Products With Metal & Plastic Options